 Swap 8: Plastic Water Bottles and Drinking Vessels

 Impact: Moderate-High for daily use.
 A 2024 study in PNAS found that commercially bottled water contains an average of 240,000 nanoplastic particles per liter — far more than previously measured.
 Reusable plastic water bottles and drinking from plastic cups also contribute.
-The fix is a stainless steel or glass vessel for daily use, and a filter for tap water.
+The fix is a stainless steel or glass vessel for daily use — here's how the safest water bottle brands compare — and a water-filter pitcher or reverse osmosis system for tap water.
+If you drink through a straw, skip the disposable paper ones too — they frequently carry PFAS — and keep a set of reusable stainless steel or glass straws instead.

 18/8 stainless steel, no plastic contact with liquid.
 Double-wall vacuum insulation keeps water cold for 24 hours.
 The cap has a food-grade silicone seal — the only plastic component, which never contacts the water itself.